LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/report-builder-faqs.md

 ---
 ### How can I access Analytics Builder?

-Analytics Builder can be accessed through the LiveEngage UI.
+Analytics Builder can be accessed through the Conversational Cloud UI.
 From any of the dashboards, click the Analytics Builder icon on the left of the screen.

 ### Can I create my own reports?

-LiveEngage Analytics Builder offers users to [create custom dashboards](data-reporting-report-builder-report-builder-user-guide-(customization).html) that can best fit their business needs.
+The Conversational Cloud Analytics Builder offers users to [create custom dashboards](data-reporting-report-builder-report-builder-user-guide-(customization).html) that can best fit their business needs.
 To create your own custom dashboards, please contact your LivePerson Account Manager or Customer Success Manager for additional information on how to obtain Edit Access to Analytics Builder.

 ### What reporting data is available?

-The data currently available in LiveEngage predefined dashboards is detailed below.
+The data currently available in Conversational Cloud predefined dashboards is detailed below.
 Data in My Account is dependent on your individual account settings.

 * [Agent activity dashboard](data-reporting-messaging-messaging-dashboards-agent-activity-dashboard.html): Includes operational data about agents.
 * [Skill activity dashboard:](data-reporting-live-chat-chat-dashboards-skills-activity-dashboard.html) Includes operational data about skills.